 The process of becoming a foster carer is summarised below.
 Click each step for information to be displayed below.
 You will receive full support at all stages and help with anything you are unsure of.

-Call us, complete an online enquiry form or arrange a call back
+Call us or complete an online enquiry form

 Sunbeam will contact you for an initial discussion and arrange for an enquiry form to be completed over the phone or online.
 If the enquiry is positive a worker will call you to book an appointment to come out and see you if you wish to proceed further with your enquiry.